 Dr. Jonaidi is an Assistant Professor in the Department of Civil and Construction Engineering at Kennesaw State University.
 He joined the Department in Fall 2016.
 Prior to joining the department, he was an adjunct professor from Spring 2011.

 He obtained his PhD degree in Civil Engineering from the University of Sydney, Australia in 1998.
 After graduation, he continued his research at Sydney University before joining Taylor Thomson Whitting (TTW) a Consulting Engineering firm in Sydney in 2000.
 He then moved to the US in 2004 and worked as Chief Engineer/Technical Director in Tendon Systems/Trillium Structures, an engineering company in Suwanee, Georgia from November 2004 till July 2016.

-Dr. Jonaidi has more than 30 years of Industrial and Academic experience in the field of structural engineering, 10 years of which consists of teaching and research.
+Dr. Jonaidi has about 36 years of Industrial and Academic experience in the field of structural engineering, about 15 years of which consists of teaching and research.
 He has been teaching Civil Engineering courses at various universities in Tehran, Sydney and Atlanta.

 He can be reached via Email.